reasley-com/fe-reasley-com/README.md

 <a href="https://reasley.com"><img src="https://user-images.githubusercontent.com/33018600/149729672-ccc3ff33-407e-42e2-8ef9-dee20de024e1.png" align="left" height="95"></a>

 <p>
-<b>Devlop Blog</b> is a platform for recording and communicating programming knowledge.
-It is designed to fill in the shortcomings through distribution and utilization of what we have learned on the server.
-I am receiving code feedback at any time.
-I would appreciate it if you could leave it in the issue.
+This repository is the <b>Front Server</b> code of the Reasley Develop Blog.
+It is a platform created to record and deliver programming knowledge.
+I wait for code feedback for efficient operation and technological growth.

 </p>